Hakorr/UniversalBoardDrawer/README.md

 # UniversalBoardDrawer
-A userscript library for seamlessly adding chess move arrows to game boards on popular platforms like Chess.com and Lichess.org.
+A userscript library for seamlessly adding chess move arrows to game boards on popular platforms like Chess.com, Lichess.org, and almost anywhere else.

 <table>
   <tr>